BA in History and Religion, Pepperdine University, 2011

 MSt in Late Antique and Byzantine Studies, Oxford University, 2014

-I am an ancient historian specializing in the social, intellectual, and political dimensions of late antiquity with a keen interest in the interactions between early Christians, second-temple Jews, and their pagan neighbors.
+I am an ancient historian specializing in the social, intellectual, and political dimensions of late antiquity with a keen interest in the interaction between early Christian theology and Roman law.
 I have benefited from studying Latin, Greek, and Syriac sources for later Roman history alongside the epigraphic, paleographic, and archaeological remains of the early Byzantine Empire.
-My current inquiry seeks to explore the ways in which late-antique intellectual changes were implemented on a socio-political level with particular reference to slavery and dispute resolution in the ancient world.
+My current inquiry seeks to explore how legal and theological changes were implemented on a socio-political level, both in the urban centers of clerical courts and also in the monastic cells lying on the fringes of late antiquity.
+I am also interested in the development and transmission of classical education in ancient Greece and Rome, including the practical dimensions of classical pedagogy in the ancient classroom.